 - Social Security

-- These are the contributions to Social Security that both the company and the worker make each month and whose amounts appear on the payroll.
+- These is the contributions to Social Security that both the company and the worker make each month and whose amounts appear on the payroll.

 - Personal evaluation of oneself during the performance evaluation process.
 Self-evaluation is often used as a tool to enhance the personal growth of employees and to understand better the reason for their limitations when achieving objectives.